CDL-Quantum/CohortProject_2022/Week1_Rydberg/Business_Application_final.md

 $$H = \sum_{i, \sigma} g^x(\hat{\sigma}_{i, \sigma}^{+} \hat{\sigma}_{i+1, \sigma}^{-} + \hat{\sigma}_{i+1, \sigma}^{+} \hat{\sigma}_{i, \sigma}^{-}) + g^z \sum_{i} (\hat{\sigma}_{i \uparrow}^z \hat{\sigma}_{i \downarrow}^z) + \frac{1}{2}\epsilon\sum_{i} (\hat{\sigma}_{i \uparrow}^z + \hat{\sigma}_{i \downarrow}^z)$$

-where we have introduced new parameters $\epsilon$, $g^{z}$ and $g^{x}$, which relate to the Hubbard model parameters with $\mu=-\epsilon+2g^{z}$, $U=4g^{z}$ and $t=-g^{x}$.
+where we have introduced new parameters $$\epsilon$$, $$g^{z}$$ and $$g^{x}$$, which relate to the Hubbard model parameters with $$\mu=-\epsilon+2g^{z}$$, $$U=4g^{z}$$ and $$t=-g^{x}$$.
 Such a hamiltonian can be realized as a double chain of qubits, where each pair along the chain is representative of the two different spin species on each physical sight.
 Such a configuration is easily achievable with neutral atom arrays, as the platform has the capability to arrange the qubits into all kinds of 2D structures.
-Now all that is needed is a way to have a $\sigma^{z}$ interaction within each pair and a $\sigma^{\pm}$ interaction with the neighbouring pair.
+Now all that is needed is a way to have a $$\sigma^{z}$$ interaction within each pair and a $$\sigma^{\pm}$$ interaction with the neighbouring pair.
 A method to create this has been proposed for superconducting qubits [6], but to our knowledge this has not been explored for neutral atoms yet.
 However, taking advantage of the finite range nature of the Rydberg blockade effect may be interesting to consider, beacuse it provides a way to differentiate between neighbouring qubits that differ by representative spin from those that differ by representative site.
 For example, the double chain can be constructed such that qubits which represent the same site are positioned close to each other so that thay experiance Rydberg blockade, whereas qubits of different sites are positioned on longer intervals, where this effect no longer dominates.

 - Performance analysis: